Skip to content

 Here are some of the most common and best tools: .NET SDK:

 To develop C# applications on Linux, you need the .NET SDK.
-It’s the official development kit that contains all necessary tools for compiling and running C# code.
+It is the official development kit that contains all the necessary tools for compiling and running C# code.
 Installation: On Ubuntu and other Debian-based systems, you can install the SDK with the following command:

-sudo apt-get update sudo apt-get install -y dotnet-sdk-7.0 For other distributions like Fedora, CentOS, or Arch Linux, you’ll find detailed instructions on the official .NET website.
+sudo apt-get update sudo apt-get install -y dotnet-sdk-7.0 For other distributions such as Fedora, CentOS, or Arch Linux, you can find detailed instructions on the official .NET website.

 Visual Studio Code (VS Code):

-VS Code is a lightweight but powerful code editor that is highly customizable.
+VS Code is a lightweight yet powerful code editor that is highly customizable.
 It offers support for C# through the C# extension, which provides IntelliSense, debugging, and other features.
-Installation: VS Code can be installed through your distribution’s package manager.
+Installation: VS Code can be installed via the package manager of your distribution.
 On Ubuntu, for example:

 sudo apt update sudo apt install -y code

-This extension offers full support for C# development and integrates seamlessly with the .NET SDK.
+This extension provides complete support for C# development and integrates seamlessly with the .NET SDK.
 JetBrains Rider:

-Rider is a full-featured IDE from JetBrains developed for C# development.
+Rider is a full-featured IDE by JetBrains designed for C# development.
 It offers deep integration with .NET, outstanding code analysis, refactoring tools, and debugging support.
 Installation: Rider can be downloaded and installed directly from the JetBrains website.
-JetBrains also provides installation instructions for various Linux distributions.
-License: Rider is commercial software, but there’s a free trial version and special licenses for students and open-source developers.
-Exercise: Creating a new C# project on Linux After setting up your development environment, you can create and run your first C# project.
+JetBrains also provides installation guides for various Linux distributions.
+License: Rider is commercial software, but there is a free trial version as well as special licenses for students and open-source developers.
+Exercise: Creating a new C# project on Linux After you’ve set up the development environment, you can create and run your first C# project.

 Steps:

-Open a terminal window on your Linux system.
-Create new C# project:
+Open a terminal window on your Linux system. **Create a new C# project: **

 Navigate to the directory where you want to save your project.
 Create a new C# console project with the following command: